-On May 19th at 1 PM on WRTI 90.1, you're in for a special treat.
-Before intermission of this Philadelphia Orchestra In Concert broadcast, you'll hear Mozart’s Masonic Funeral Music and 25th Symphony, and after the break, Mozart's Requiem.
+On Thursday, May 21st at 7 PM on WRTI HD-2, and Friday, May 22nd at 1 PM on WRTI 90.1, you're in for a special treat.
+Before intermission of this Philadelphia Orchestra In Concert rebroadcast, you'll hear Mozart’s Masonic Funeral Music and 25th Symphony, and after the break, Mozart's Requiem.

 Joining the Philadelphia Orchestra for Mozart’s great choral work are soprano Amanda Forysthe, mezzo-soprano Michèle Losier, tenor Jeremy Ovenden, and bass-baritone Neal Davies.
 The choir loft at Verizon Hall will be filled with the choristers of the Westminster Symphonic Choir.